SUSE-Technical-Marketing/harvester-terraform/README.md

 In main.tf we will define .....
 In versions.tf we will define which providers are we using and which versions

-Inside haervester folder you'll find the next files:
+Inside harvester folder you'll find the next files:

 ![Alt text](https://github.com/avaleror/harvester-terraform/blob/master/pictures/harv-tree.png "Harvester folder structure")